vibinson05/Spotify-Clone/README.md

 ﻿# Spotify Clone 🎵

- A Spotify Clone built using React + Vite, styled with Tailwind CSS, and integrated with the Gemini API for enhanced recommendations.
-This project delivers a modern, fast, and responsive music streaming experience.
+ A Spotify Clone built using React + Vite, styled with Tailwind CSS,  This project delivers a modern, fast, and responsive music streaming experience.

  #Features 🚀